Putting together the right marketing campaign is critical in asset management.

 Nowadays, structuring and promotion involve face-to-face efforts to a complete follow-up strategy through digital channels, which is fundamental to keeping in touch with customers and generating new connections.

-Marketing teams have a strategic role to play in keeping asset managers up to date in the industry.
+Marketing teams have a strategic role in keeping asset managers up to date in the industry.
 To do so, they appeal, for example, to newsletters with relevant business information.
 Entrepreneurs frequently consult these tools, subscribe to them, and connect with the organizations by providing their email addresses.

 Social networks, which need to fit with the organization’s culture, must be kept updated.
 Websites or professional blogs with industry content, digital forums, and discussions are other alternatives to stay positioned in digital channels.
 However, it is essential to maintain the frequency, relevance, and quality of the information offered.